 Wills & Estate Planning

 Although it may be unpleasant to think about, we advise our clients to settle their property and affairs before their death.
 We regularly probate estates as well, so we can guide your decisions today to prepare for the future.
 At our law office in Cumming, Georgia, our estate planning attorneys can help you ensure your wishes are carried out through use of the following:

 - Last Will & Testament: A will makes certain your wishes concerningyour property are followed after your death and provides protection foryour minor children's needs.

 If you die without a will in Georgia, your estate will be divided based on your heirs at law.
 This means, for example, your wife and children will split your estate.
 However, our attorneys oftentimes advise married clients to leave everything to their spouse with the understanding their spouse will leave his or her estate to their children upon his or her death.

 Moreover, if you have young children, you may want to put restrictions on the ages at which they receive their portion of your estate.
 For instance, many parents would not want their children to have unrestricted access to large sums of inheritance at age 18.
 Additionally, parents may prefer to specify who takes custody of their children if they died before their children turn 18.
-Otherwise, a probate judge will make this determination.
+Otherwise, a probate judge may make this determination.

-Finally, when we draft your Will, we include language to relieve your executor of the duty to post a bond, file an inventory with the court, or request permission of the court to sell your property.
-These provisions reduce any burden on your heirs and save both time and money for your estate.
+Finally, when we draft your will, we include language to relieve your executor or personal representative of the duty to post a bond, file an inventory with the court, or request permission of the court to sell your property.
+These provisions reduce any burden on your heirs and save your estate both time and money.

 Do I need a trust?